bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/demystifying-and-understanding-bitcoin-core-development.md

 Mike Schmidt: 01:30:24

-I actually spoke with the author of that article before the article, And it wasn't clear what he was going to be writing about.
+I actually spoke with the author of that article before the article, and it wasn't clear what he was going to be writing about.
 And the title is obviously very unfortunate and it's also unfortunate that at least the discussions that I had with him, it didn't get through.
 And so I don't think it's a matter of making ourselves necessarily available to those people to educate them.
 I think that's OK.